Opisek/luna/README.md

 Since Luna is not ready to be used yet, this only serves as instructions on how to get Luna up and running for development purposes!

 ## Docker
-Currently, no pre-made images are available.
+Currently, no first-party docker images are available.
 Instead, you can generate and run the images simply by typing `make` in the root directory of this repository.
 Make sure you have **make** and **docker** installed.

+Until docker images are generated officially, you can also use community-compiled images for the [frontend](https://hub.docker.com/r/tiritibambix/lunafrontend) and the [backend](https://hub.docker.com/r/tiritibambix/lunabackend).
+These images are provided with no warranty or liability from the main author.

 ## Baremetal
 For baremetal deployment, you must ensure your system has: